i-tozer/solana-grpc-showcase/README.md

 ## Performance Benchmarking

-This project includes a comprehensive benchmarking tool to compare the performance of gRPC vs JSON-RPC for Solana operations.
+This project includes a benchmarking tool to compare the performance of gRPC vs JSON-RPC for Solana operations.
 The benchmark measures:

 - Account information retrieval
 - Transaction information retrieval